threddyrex/dnproto/README.md

 This is a tool written in C# for interacting with ATProto and Bluesky.
 It's a work in progress.

-Two classes to note:
+You can use this as a command line.
+There are also a few classes that are reusable in C# programs:

 - [Repo.cs](/src/repo/Repo.cs) - the entry point to the repo parsing code.
 This code allows you to read a CAR file, which is the format for a Bluesky repo.
-You can read the posts, follows, likes, etc.
+You can read the posts, follows, likes, etc. You'll need the entire "repo" directory.
+- [Firehose.cs](/src/firehose/Firehose.cs) - entry point for listening to the firehose.
+Uses the repo parser for decoding the records coming over the wire.
-- [BlueskyUtils.cs](/src/utils/BlueskyUtils.cs) - shows various calls to the Bluesky API.
+- [BlueskyUtils.cs](/src/utils/BlueskyUtils.cs) - utility class for calling various methods of the Bluesky API.

 &nbsp;